Skip to Main Content

 • Entries are in alphabetical order by the surname of the first author or by title if there is no author

 • If the Bibliography includes two or more entries by the same author(s), list them alphabetically by title.
-A 3-em dash (---.) can be used to replace the author's name after the first entry (14.68).
-For example:
+(Note: as of the 18th edition, a 3-em dash (---.) is not used anymore to replace the author's name after the first entry (13.72).

 Shantz, Jeff.
 Against All Authority: Anarchism and the Literary Imagination.
-Exeter, UK: Imprint Academic, 2011.
+Imprint Academic, 2011.

----.
+Shantz, Jeff.
 Active Anarchy: Political Practice in Contemporary Movements.
-Lanham, MD: Lexington Books, 2011.
+Lexington Books, 2011.

-• If the entry includes a DOI or URL that must be broken at the end of a line, break it after a colon or a double slash or before a tilde (~), period, single slash, comma or hyphen.
-(14.18)
+• If the entry includes a DOI or URL that must be broken at the end of a line, break it after an initial http:// or https:// (or after the initial colon); before a single slash (/), period, comma, colon, hyphen, tilde (~), underscore (_), question mark, number sign, percent symbol, or @ sign, or before or after an equals sign or an ampersand.

 Bibliography Details